mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 00007ffb`8aa2472c f20f114a10      movsd   mmword ptr [rdx+10h],xmm1
 ```

+It looks much better as we don't see writes of intermediate results.
+In addition this is the full verlet computation, before we only had the initial steps of the computation in about the same number of lines.

-It looks much better and test case **Hot & Cold (No algebra)** should perform better thanks to this.
+The test case **Hot & Cold (No algebra)** should perform better thanks to this.

 ### Using `Structures of Arrays` over `Arrays of Structures`

 Typically we create a class/struct and from that create an array that we iterate.
 This is somewhat comparable to `Row-Stores` in databases.
 Each row/array entry holds a full object.
 Many databases also supports `Column-Stores` as this is more efficient if you have lots of properties in an object but only accesses a few of them (like during report generation).
 We can apply the same approach to objects in memory which is called `Structures of Arrays (SOA)`.
 What we normally do is called `Arrays of Structures (AOS)`.

+This will give a near optimal usage of cache and band-width but we get extra overhead because we will need to dereferenc several arrays for each computation.

-We implement it as this:
+For test case **Structures of Arrays** we implement it as this:

 ```fsharp
     type Selection =